AnestisTouloumis/ShrinkCovMat/README.md

 #> Average : 0.0882
 ```

-For the normal group, the estimated optimal shrinkage intensity for the scaled identity matrix is slightly larger than the other two and the sample variances appear to be of similar magnitude.
-These suggest to choose the scaled identity matrix as the target matrix.
-The estimated covariance matrix is:
+The estimated optimal shrinkage intensity for the scaled identity matrix is slightly larger than the other two and the sample variances appear to be of similar magnitude.
+Thus, the scaled identity matrix seems to be the most appropriate target for the covariance estimated.
+The resulting covariance matrix estimator is:

 ``` r
 EstimatedCovarianceNormal <- shrinkcovmat.equal(NormalGroup)